Company scrip

 Company scrip is scrip (a substitute for government-issued legal tender or currency) issued by a company to pay its employees.
 It can only be exchanged in company stores owned by the employers.
 In the United Kingdom, such truck wage systems have long been formally outlawed under the Truck Acts.
 In the United States, payment in scrip became illegal in 1938 as part of the Fair Labor Standards Act.
 However, there are claims that scrip was still used until the 1960s, for example in plantations in Alabama.

 In the United States, mining and logging camps were typically created, owned and operated by a single company.
-These locations, some quite remote, were often cash poor; even in ones that were not, workers paid in scrip had little choice but to purchase goods at a company store, as exchange into currency, if even available, would exhaust some of the value via the exchange fee.
-With this economic monopoly, the employer could place large markups on goods, making workers dependent on the company, thus enforcing employee "loyalty".
+These locations, some quite remote, were often scarce in cash.
+Even in ones that were not, workers who were paid in scrip had little choice but to purchase goods at a company store, as exchange into currency, if even available, would exhaust some of the value via the exchange fee.
+With this economic monopoly, the employer could place large markups on goods, thus making workers dependent on the company, and thus enforcing a form of loyalty to the company.
 While scrip was not exclusive to the coal industry, an estimated 75 percent of all scrip used was by coal companies in Kentucky, Virginia, and West Virginia.

 Lumber company scrip

-In 19th century United States forested areas, cash was often hard to come by.
+In 1800s United States forested areas, cash was often scarce and difficult to obtain.
 This was particularly true in lumber camps, where workers were commonly paid in company-issued scrip rather than government issued currency.

 In Wisconsin, for example, forest-products and lumber companies were specifically exempted from the state law requiring employers to pay workers' wages in cash.
 Lumber and timber companies frequently paid their workers in scrip which was redeemable at the company store.
 Company-run stores served as a convenience for workers and their families, but also allowed the companies to exploit workers for increased profit.
 In certain cases, employers included contract provisions requiring employees to patronize the company stores.
 Employees who wanted to change their scrip to cash generally had to do so at a discount.

 Lumber company scrip was redeemable in lumber as well as other merchandise.
 According to the Wisconsin Historical Society, such an option may have appealed to new settlers in the region, who worked in the lumber camps in winter to earn enough money to establish a farm.
 Taking some of their wages in lumber may have helped them build a much-needed house or barn.